Category: Poem Analysis

 Trees

 Trees by Joyce Kilmer I think that I shall never see A poem lovely as a tree.
-A tree whose hungry mouth is prest Against the earth’s sweet flowing breast; A tree that looks at God all day, And lifts her…
+A tree whose hungry mouth is pressed Against the earth’s sweet flowing breast; A tree that looks at God all day, And lifts…

 Still I Rise